 Update with shimmering food preparation surface

 There’s no easier way to try a trend as part of your design than as a splashback.
-A lesser commitment than worktops in a metallic shade, splashbacks can be changed with a minimum of fuss for a quick update while still providing plenty of surface area to get the full effect.
-Back-painted low iron glass will give you gloss paired with understated shimmer or you could try sparkling tiles, antiqued bronze mirror or polished stainless steel, depending on the style of your kitchen.
+A lesser commitment than worktops in a metallic shade, splashbacks can be changed with minimum fuss for a quick update, while still providing plenty of surface area to get the full effect.
+Back-painted low iron glass will give you gloss paired with understated shimmer, or you could try sparkling tiles, antiqued bronze mirror or polished stainless steel, depending on the style of your kitchen.
 There’s no need to stick to just splashbacks either – metallics work equally well on tabletops, handles and flooring.
-How to choose a kitchen splashback.

 Image source: Original Style